Suchismita-Deb/Suchismita-Deb.github.io/content/post/Spring/Interview/Practice2.md

     </license>
 </licenses>
 ```
-**Reporting**.

-Configures project reporting tools.
+**Reporting** - Configures project reporting tools.
 Maven can generate project documentation using the <reporting> section, which specifies plugins that provide information about the project (e.g., code coverage, Javadocs).
 ```xml
 <reporting>
     <plugins>